Britain's Prince Charles in Romania, to promote rural life

 Three years ago, Charles set up the Prince of Wales Foundation Romania, which supports the Eastern European nation's heritage and rural life, and sustainable development.

-Next week he will attend a theater festival in the central city of Sibiu.
+Charles, who first visited Romania in 1998, will attend a theater festival in the central city of Sibiu next week.